Where Outflows Meet Inflows: Gas Kinematics in SSA22 Lyman-$\alpha$ Blob 2 Decoded by Advanced Radiative Transfer Modelling: Observations and Data Reduction

-Individual exposures were reduced using the KCWI Data Reduction Pipeline\footnote{https://github.com/Keck-DataReductionPipelines/KcwiDRP}, which includes wavelength calibration, atmospheric refraction correction, background subtraction, and flux calibration.
+Individual exposures were reduced using the KCWI Data Reduction Pipeline (DRP)\footnote{https://github.com/Keck-DataReductionPipelines/KcwiDRP}, which includes wavelength calibration, atmospheric refraction correction, background subtraction, and flux calibration.
+The sky subtraction was conducted using both the DRP, which constructs a b-spline sky model, and a custom median filtering procedure to remove the low-order scattered light.
+Both the continuum and line emission sources were masked.
+For more details, we refer the readers to \citet{Chen21}, in which the data reduction procedures were adopted directly in this paper.
 The individual datacubes were then spatially re-sampled onto a uniform astrometric grid with 0.3\arcsec\ by 0.3\arcsec\ spaxels, with a sampling of 0.5\,\AA\,pix$^{-1}$ (4.75 pixels per spectral resolution element) along the wavelength axis, using a variant of the `drizzle' algorithm (with a drizzle factor of 0.9) in the \texttt{MONTAGE}\footnote{http://montage.ipac.caltech.edu} package.
 The re-sampled cubes were then combined into a final stacked cube by averaging with exposure time weighting.
 Owing to the coarser spatial sampling in the long dimension of the spatial cube, the PSF in the final datacube is elongated along the N-S direction, with FWHM $\simeq 0.90\arcsec \times 1.08\arcsec$ (X-direction and Y-direction, respectively) measured from the most compact object in the field.
+We also conducted astrometry by cross-correlating the pseudo-white-light images from the KCWI datacubes to the existing wide-field astrometry-corrected images (e.g. the \emph{HST} WFC3-IR F160W image in our Figure \ref{fig:Lya_images}).
+This procedure is done for both individual exposures and the full stack of exposures, thus providing both relative and absolute astrometric information.
+An alignment with the \emph{HST} image was done after drizzling and combining the individual KCWI exposures.

-The resampled final datacube covers a scientifically useful solid angle of 22.6$\arcsec \times 33.6\arcsec$ on the sky, and a wavelength range (vacuum, heliocentric) of 4214 -- 5243\,\AA.
+The resampled final datacube covers a scientifically useful solid angle of 22.6$\arcsec \times 33.6\arcsec$ on the sky.
 A variance image with the same dimensions was created by propagating errors based on a noise model throughout the data reduction.